c0rekt/excel_to_csv/README.md

 # excel_to_csv
-A PowerShell function that converts excel to csv
+A PowerShell function that converts excel to csv.
+Great for automation purposes.

 Requirements